frederikprijck/blog.kwintenp/_posts/2017-03-01-decorators-and-observables-to-implement-retry-logic.md

 ## The implementation

 To implement this, there are two important things we need to do.
 First is implementing the logic to retry the call if it failed.
-We can leverage the compositiblity of streams for this.
+We can levarage streams for this.
 Next we need to extract that logic into a typescript decorator.

 ### Observable composition